Murray Cow: A Brief Description

 Types of Murray Buffalo

-Murray buffaloes include the Pure Murrah cow and Graded Murrah cow.
+Murray buffaloes include the Pure Murrah cow and the Graded Murrah cow.

 Pure Murray cow

-Pure Murray buffalo are those whose genetic lineage is pure.
+Pure Murray buffalo are those with pure genetic lineage.
 They have not been crossed with other breeds.

 Graded Murray

 Graded Murray is a cross between pure murrahs and local breeds.
 Graded Murray has more natural climatic and disease adaptations since the breed inherited these characteristics from local domesticated cattle.
 Yet, they will not produce as much milk as purebreds.
-Consequently, graded Murrah sells for less than pure ones.
+Graded Murrah sell for less than pure ones.

 Life & reproduction

-The average lifespan of a Murray buffalo is twelve years.
-Milk production peaks at the fourth lactation and then drops with each subsequent lactation.
-Its gestation period is 310 days and the dry period is about 90 days.
+Murray buffalo live for twelve years.
+Milk production peaks at the fourth lactation and drops with each subsequent lactation.
+Its gestation period is 310 days and the dry period is 90 days.

-A first calf occurs approximately 3 years after it is born.
-The average age of the first calves is 45-50 months in villages, but 36-40 months in good herds.
+A first calf reaches maturity approximately 3 years after birth.
+Calves are 45-50 months in villages, but 36-40 months in high-quality herds.
 It usually takes between 400 and 500 days between calvings.

-Murray buffalo is also known as Black Gold in India because of its highest milk production.
-Breed-specific averages range from 1500 Kg per lactation to 2200 Kg per lactation while the fat content ranges from 6.9 to 8.3 percent.
-The milk that Murrah produces falls under milk category A2.
+Murray buffalo is also known as Black Gold in India because of its high milk production.
+Breed-specific averages range from 1500 Kg per lactation to 2200 Kg per lactation while fat content ranges from 6.9 to 8.3 percent.
+Murrah’s milk falls under milk category A2.

-Across India, Pakistan Egypt & Italy, pure Murray is crossed with local buffalos to create Graded Murrah.
+Across India, Pakistan Egypt & Italy, pure Murray is crossed with local buffalo to create Graded Murrah.

-It is primarily a dairy breed and is bred for milk production.
-Yet, some countries also use it for meat production i.e. Egypt, Bulgaria, Brazil, and Italy.
+It is primarily a dairy breed and bred for milk production.
+Yet, some countries also use it for meat production, including Egypt, Bulgaria, Brazil, and Italy.

 Price point

-Prices of Murray vary depending on factors such as the size and structure of the Murray, milk yield per day, the hereditary status of the buffalo, lactation cycle, etc.
+Prices of Murray vary depending on factors such as the size and structure of the Murray, milk yield per day, buffalo hereditary status, lactation cycle, etc.

-Currently, it’s a high-priced dairy breed and is sold on both the domestic and international markets.
+Currently, it’s a high-priced dairy breed and is sold domestically and internationally.
 Murray Buffalo’s price varies between $2000 and $4500 depending on the quality.

 Why it’s world widely famous

-Since this breed is one of the highest milk and butter-fat-producing breeds, is worldwide famous.
-It is widely used in all major cities and in rural areas in north and west India for the production of milk and ghee.
-A study found that buffaloes produce more than half of the total milk yield of India, while Murray cows yield 23% of it.
+Since this breed is one of the highest milk and butterfat-producing breeds, it is worldwide famous.
+It is widely used in all major cities and rural areas in north and west India for milk and ghee production.
+A study found that buffaloes produce more than half of India’s milk yield, while Murray cows yield 23% of it.

-Since Murray buffaloes have a great deal of milk production, they are ideal for formal and organized dairy farms.
-Government-supervised and privately owned farms maintain large herds of Murray buffaloes.
+Since Murray buffaloes have a lot of milk production, they are ideal for formal and organized dairy farms.
+Government-supervised and privately owned farms maintain large Murray buffalo herds.

-In an average lactation, individuals yield 3,590 kg with an average production of 1,793 kg in 305 days.
-Among the farmers, we found a maximum daily yield of 31.5 kg, an average butterfat content of 7 percent, and an average age at the first calving of 39.3 months.
+In an average lactation, individuals yield 3,590 kg with an overall production of 1,793 kg in 305 days.
+Farmers found a maximum daily yield of 31.5 kg.
+We also found an average butterfat content of 7 percent, and a typical age at first calving of 39.3 months.

 Conclusion